Home Mentor: Michael Yin, MD

 Home Mentor: Beau Ances, MD/PhD

 Dr. O'Halloran is an Assistant Professor in Medicine, Division of Infectious Diseases at Washington University School of Medicine.
 She studied medicine at the National University of Ireland, Galway.
 Dr. O'Halloran completed Specialist Registrar training in Infectious Diseases and Internal Medicine in Ireland, where she also did her PhD thesis with Dr. Patrick Mallon at University College Dublin on mechanisms contributing to increased cardiovascular disease in HIV infection.
 She subsequently went on to do a fellowship in Infectious Diseases at Washington University in St Louis.
 Dr. O'Halloran joined the faculty of Washington University in St Louis in July 2019.
 Her research focuses on co-morbidities associated with HIV infection, with particular emphasis on the impact of antiretroviral therapy on cardiovascular, metabolic and neurocognitive co-morbidities.
+Over the last 18 months much of her focus has been on clinical and translation research in SARS-CoV-2.

 Stephanie Shiau, PhD, MPH